WellPoint raises outlook as profit tops views

 WellPoint forecast 2012 earnings of at least $7.65 per share, excluding items.
 It previously said it had expected at least $7.60.
 Analysts have been looking for $7.74.

-WellPoint shares rose 1.9 percent to $72.13 in morning trading on the New York Stock Exchange.
-Through Tuesday, the shares were up nearly 7 percent this year, compared with a nearly 14 percent rise for the Morgan Stanley Healthcare Payor index .HMO of health insurers.
+Through Tuesday, WellPoint shares were up nearly 7 percent this year, compared with a nearly 14 percent rise for the Morgan Stanley Healthcare Payor index .HMO of health insurers.

 Investors also are concerned about the impact of the U.S. Supreme Court's decision on President Barack Obama's healthcare overhaul law.
 Worries about the decision, which is expected in June, may prevent health insurance stocks from making more significant gains during the first-quarter reporting period.

-(Reporting by Lewis Krauskopf in New York; additional reporting by Debra Sherman in Chicago; Editing by Lisa Von Ahn, Dave Zimmerman)
+(Reporting by Lewis Krauskopf in New York; Editing by Lisa Von Ahn, Dave Zimmerman)